- Learn about mental illness

 - Current condition (e.g., suicidal, homeless, missing, vulnerable, violent, abusing substances, other)

 - Treating psychiatrist’s name and number

-- Local service provider’s name and provider (e.g., mental health clinic, therapist)
+- Local service provider’s name and type (e.g., case worker, therapist)

 - Dates and locations of previous hospitalizations